sumitsahoo/RASA-With-Aimybox/README.md

 ## Assets

-Big thanks to below pages and authors for creating awesome contents for free :)
+Big thanks to below pages and authors for creating awesome contents that are free to use :)

 1. Lottie JSON file from : https://lottiefiles.com/
 2. Icons from : https://www.flaticon.com/